 The Cannes Film Festival is of course famous for many things, but barring the red carpet, parties would probably top most people's lists.
 So it's not surprising that parties are also one of the main topics of interest to first-timers heading to the festival.

 There are generally two types of party in Cannes - early evening cocktail receptions and post-screening bashes.
 The former take place around sunset normally in the beach-front pavilions on the various terraces along the Croisette.
 The latter take place all over Cannes and often in fancy villas outside.

 Cannes Party Invites

 The festival itself does not run any official parties for general festival attendees, preferring instead to operate a small number of events with a specific guest list.
 As a result, most parties in Cannes are private affairs, that is, they are organised (and paid for) by people and organisations which are completely separate to the festival.
 As such, guest lists are jealously guarded and invitations mainly reserved for friends, associates, colleagues, and potential business partners.
 There are virtually no parties which are open to all and sundry.
 Why?
-Well, if you look at it from the point of view of the organiser: your budget is limited, you have a bunch of people related to your business who you need to either impress or thank (or both), it's expensive enough to put on a bash in Cannes so why would you want open it up to people who are ultimately just going to be freeloaders?
+Well, if you look at it from the point of view of the organiser.
+Your budget is limited and you have a bunch of people related to your business who you need to impress, thank, or both.
+It's expensive enough to put on a bash in Cannes as it is, so why would you want open it up to people who are ultimately just going to be freeloaders?

 Finding Parties in Cannes

 Sadly, there aren't any definitive lists of parties which are taking place in Cannes during the festival, although some people do try to maintain one.
 For starters, check out Raindance, Main Attraction Films, and the Cannes Film Festival Party Guide Facebook page.
 All of these lists are normally updated throughout the festival on a 'shared intelligence' basis, but bear in mind that they are information resources only.
 They can't secure you party invites - that bit is entirely up to you.